Root canals are all about saving rather than extracting a tooth.

 While each of these signs can also indicate the need for a different type of dental treatment, your dentist will know how to evaluate your condition and determine what kind of procedure is best in your case.

 Your teeth have never been particularly sensitive in the past.

-Lately, you notice that one or more teeth seem to be highly sensitive when you drink beverages that are hot or cold.
+Lately, you notice that one or more teeth seem to be highly sensitive when you drink hot or cold beverages.

 The pain doesn’t last long, but it’s coming from a specific tooth or set of teeth rather than your entire mouth.